 Jenkinsville, S.C.
 (April 5, 2018) – SCE&G will conduct a test of its V.C.
 Summer Nuclear Station siren warning system Tuesday, April 10, 2018, at approximately 1 p.m.

 During the test, SCE&G will sound the sirens located within a 10-mile radius of the V.C.
-Summer Nuclear Station in Fairfield, Newberry, Richland and Lexington Counties for less than a minute.
+Summer Nuclear Station in Fairfield, Newberry, Richland and Lexington Counties for a full three minutes.
 As part of the plant’s regular testing program, all sirens surrounding the plant are sounded each year for three minutes and each quarter for less than a minute.

 Area residents are reminded that the sounding of sirens during this time period is only a test.
 In the unlikely event of an actual emergency at the plant, the sirens would sound with no prior notice and would alert area residents to tune to an Emergency Alert System radio or television station for further instructions.

 SCE&G and other companies that operate U.S. nuclear facilities maintain robust emergency preparedness plans to protect the health and safety of the public.
 SCE&G conducts multiple emergency response drills each year to validate its emergency response plan, which is independently evaluated every two years by the Nuclear Regulatory Commission and the Federal Emergency Management Agency.